JC Aragone

-Juan Cruz "JC" Aragone (born June 28, 1995) is an American tennis player.
+Juan Cruz "JC" Aragone (born June 28, 1995) is an American former professional tennis player.
 He attended the University of Virginia and was a member of three NCAA Men's Tennis Championship winning teams.
 Aragone made his first ATP main-draw appearance at the 2017 US Open after coming through qualifying.

 Early life and amateur career

 Aragone is from Yorba Linda, California and took classes through the Parkview School, an independent study school based in Placentia, California.
 In January 2012, Aragone was hospitalized due to liver and kidney failure after developing an allergic reaction to an acne medication.
 That same year, he was diagnosed with type 1 diabetes.
 Despite these challenges, Aragone finished his junior career competing in two junior US Opens and ranked 14th in his graduating class.
 He committed to playing college tennis at the University of Virginia.

 While at Virginia, Aragone helped the Cavaliers win three straight NCAA Men's Tennis Championships.
 He was named to the NCAA All-Tournament team twice, in both singles and doubles, and was a two-time ACC Tournament MVP.
 Aragone finished his college career with a 109–22 record.